tyjhart/flowanalyzer/README.md

 It ingests Netflow and IPFIX data, parses and tags it, then stores it in Elasticsearch for you to query and graph in Kibana.

+## Access

+Access to Kibana is proxied through the Squid service.
+Putting Squid in front of Kibana allows us to restrict access to the Kibana login page via an .htaccess file.
+The default login credentials are shown below:

+Username: admin
+Password: manitonetworks

 ## Architecture

 Three listeners run in the background as services, one for each of the supported flow standards.
 Should a service fail they are